Ableismus: Junger Mann benutzt einen Rollstuhl und arbeitet an einer Werkbank

 What does ableism mean for people with disabilities?

-forms of ableism
+Forms of ableism

-Ableism – Firmly anchored in society
+Ableism – firmly anchored in society

-deconstruct ableism
+Deconstructing ableism

 We hope the blog post was able to give you an introduction to the topic.
 Do you have any questions or comments?
 We would be happy to receive your comments!

-Wombly tries to make a contribution to equality: We develop clothing that helps you and your children to make everyday life easier.
+Wombly tries to make a contribution to equality: We develop clothing that helps you and your children make everyday life easier.

 (Image credit: Andi Weiland | Gesellschaftsbilder.de)

-Leave a comment
+write a comment

-All comments are moderated before being published.
+All comments are checked before publishing.

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by hCaptcha and the hCaptcha Privacy Policy and Terms of Service apply.